Get exclusive member benefits & effect social change. Join Today

-Gastroparesis is a disorder that occurs when the stomach takes too long to empty the food inside.
+Gastroparesis is a disorder that occurs when the stomach takes too long to empty food.
 This disorder, also known as delayed gastric emptying, is a result of weak or abnormal muscles in the stomach.
-Right now there’s no cure for gastroparesis, but treatment can help you manage your symptoms.
+There’s no known cure for gastroparesis, but medical treatment can help you manage your symptoms.

-A common cause for damage to the vagus nerve is diabetes.
-High levels of blood sugar can change way the vagus nerve gets its nutrients.
+A common cause of damage to the vagus nerve is diabetes, specifically diabetes that isn’t well controlled.
+High levels of blood sugar can change the way the vagus nerve gets its nutrients.
 Surgeries that involve the stomach or other digestive organs can also damage the vagus nerve.

 Certain health conditions can make it harder for your stomach to empty, increasing your chances of developing gastroparesis.
 The risk factors include:

-Symptoms of gastroparesis can range from mild to severe.
+The symptoms of gastroparesis can range from mild to severe.
 They occur more often in some people than others.
-Symptoms of gastroparesis can include:
+The symptoms of gastroparesis can include:

 Your doctor will perform a physical exam and ask you questions about your medical history.
 In order to rule out other possible causes of your symptoms your doctor will probably want to run some tests, which might include:

-Once your doctor has ruled out possible causes of your symptoms, he or she will move on to performing tests that will confirm that you have gastroparesis.
+Once your doctor has ruled out other possible causes of your symptoms, they’ll order tests that will confirm that you have gastroparesis.
 These tests can include:

 If your gastroparesis is caused by a condition like diabetes, the first step is to improve control of that underlying condition.
 After that, your doctor may recommend medication, diet changes, and even surgery in some cases.

-If your doctor can’t get your malnutrition or vomiting under control with the use of medicine, he or she may decide that surgery on your stomach is necessary.
-The goal of gastroparesis surgery is to help your stomach empty more effectively.
-Surgery could entail stomach stapling, or a stomach bypass procedure.
+If your malnutrition or vomiting remains an issue even with the use of medicine, your doctor may decide that surgery on your stomach is necessary.
+The goal of surgery for gastroparesis is to help your stomach empty more effectively.
+Surgery could entail stomach stapling or a stomach bypass procedure.

 Seeing a dietitian, an expert on food and nutrition, is a common part of treatment for gastroparesis.
-A dietitian can suggest foods that your body is able to digest more easily, allowing your body to absorb more nutrients.
+A dietitian can suggest foods that your body can digest more easily, allowing your body to absorb more nutrients.
 Your dietitian might make suggestions like:

 If you have a severe case of gastroparesis, you might not be able to eat solid foods and drink liquids.
-In this case, you may require a feeding tube until your condition improves.
+In this case, you may need a feeding tube until your condition improves.

-Injections of botulinum toxin type A, a toxin that reduces muscle activity, has been shown to relax the pyloric muscle, which is the muscle that controls the flow of food from the stomach to the small intestine.
-Using botulinum toxin type A on the pyloric muscle allows the stomach to pass more food into the small intestine.
+Botulinum toxin type A is a toxin that reduces muscle activity.
+It has been shown to relax the pyloric sphincter muscle, which is the muscle that controls the flow of food from the stomach to the small intestine.
+Using botulinum toxin type A on the pyloric sphincter muscle allows the stomach to pass more food into the small intestine.

 Written by: Carmella Wint and Winnie Yu